qwerty12/X250-Hackintosh/README.md

     * Select HFSPlus

 You should also install VirtualSmc.efi into drivers64UEFI.
 This driver comes with the VirtualSMC zip file, which is linked in the kexts list below.
-Making sure the EFI partition is mounted, copy X250-Hackintosh/DSDT_src/config.plist into /Volumes/EFI/EFI/CLOVER/
+Making sure the EFI partition is mounted (search `mount_efi` on this page), copy X250-Hackintosh/DSDT_src/srcs/RehabMan/OS-X-Clover-Laptop-Config/config_HD5300_5500_6000.plist into /Volumes/EFI/EFI/CLOVER/ and rename it to config.plist

 Regarding the APFS and HFS drivers: you'll almost certainly need HFSPlus for booting the macOS installer.
-The Mojave installer forces the use of APFS on a SSD, so you'll need ApfsDriverLoader.
+The Mojave installer forces the use of APFS on a SSD, so you'll need ApfsDriverLoader to boot the resulting installation.
 You can get rid of one driver if you're using HFS or APFS everywhere, but keeping both around is the safest option.
-I haven't had any bad experiences with APFS personally in the short time I have been using macOS.
+I haven't had any bad experiences with APFS personally in the short time I have been using a Hackintosh.
 APFS, unlike HFS+, supports sparse files.
+Something to bear in mind if you use NZBGet.

 You might want to edit config.plist for the following:

 * Removing `NoEarlyProgress` if you want to see the Clover text on bootup before the main Clover screen shows

 * Removing `TextOnly`.
-Clovy is a great looking theme, but I prefer the simplicity of having no theme.
+While I prefer the simplicity of having no theme, Clovy is a great looking theme

-* Changing the theme
+* Actually changing the theme

-* Changing the language
+* Changing the language from English

 * Removing `-v` from the Boot Arguments.
-While I recommend keeping this on for the first few days or so so that you may find out what's going wrong during boot, the Apple logo and macOS loading bar do look nicer
+While I recommend keeping this on for the first few days or so so that you may find out what's going wrong during boot, having the Apple logo and macOS loading bar display on boot makes for a nicer startup experience

 * Removing `amfi_get_out_of_my_way=1` from the boot arguments.
 This argument is there to allow mySIMBL to work.
 While it's not really an issue on a laptop where SIP has to be realistically disabled and unsigned kexts allowed to load, remove it if you feel the security benefits of AMFI are worth having.

-* Removing `BooterCfg` - with this set to `log=0`, the text displayed by Clover when a macOS install is selected but before macOS is actually booting will not be displayed (though AptioMemoryFix will still write away)
+* Removing `BooterCfg` - with this set to `log=0`, the text displayed by Clover when a macOS install is selected but before macOS is actually booting will not be displayed (though AptioMemoryFix will still write away).
+This might be better set in the NVRAM?

 Place the following kexts into /Volumes/EFI/EFI/CLOVER/kexts/Other (in brackets are the versions I have installed at the time of writing this writeup, but install the latest versions):